People with Disabilities

-Parents of disabled children and those providing children with services can borrow specialised development toys from toy collections maintained by the regional offices.
+Parents of disabled children and those providing children with services can borrow specialized development toys from toy collections maintained by the regional offices.
 The offices also provide various other services and parenting advice.

 Disabled children and their families can seek the services of a support family.
 A child can stay with a support family for two to three days a month.

 The regional offices for the disabled provide further information on how to become a support family or obtain the services of a support family.

 Summer camps for disabled children are available in some locations in Iceland and are run by local authorities, non-profit organizations, or individuals.

 The disabled can apply for a parking card that allows them to park vehicles in parking spaces reserved for the disabled.
 Applications for such cards are processed by Chiefs of Police and District Commissioners.